richmahn/en_tn/1ch/front/intro.md

 #### Who wrote 1 and 2 Chronicles? ####

 The writers of 1 and 2 Chronicles are unknown.
-They say that they used other books when writing Chronicles.
+They mention that they used other books when writing Chronicles.
 The names of these other books are "The Chronicles of Samuel the Seer," "The Chronicles of Nathan the Seer," "The Chronicles of Gad the Seer," "The History of Nathan the Prophet," "The Chronicles of Shemaiah the Prophet and Iddo," "The Story of the Prophet Iddo" and "The books of the kings of Judah and Israel."

 #### Why are there multiple books that give the history of the kings of Israel? ####

 The books of Chronicles and the books of Kings tell much of the same history, but they are not exactly the same.
-The writers of Chronicles were not simply retelling history.
-They wanted the people to know that Yahweh will still do what he promised in his covenant.

-The writers of 1 and 2 Chronicles wanted the Jews to think carefully about David and Solomon.
+The writers of Chronicles wrote mostly about the kings of Judah who were faithful to Yahweh and his covenant.
+The writers wanted the Jews to think carefully about David and Solomon.
 They also wanted the Jews to think about how Jehoshaphat, Hezekiah, and Josiah caused their ancestors to repent and to worship Yahweh.
 The writers wanted to encourage the Jews and their leaders to obey the law and to honor God's covenant with them.
 (See: [[rc://en/tw/dict/bible/kt/covenant]])

 ## Part 2: Important Religious and Cultural Concepts ##